teresalves/teresalves.github.io/content/blog/02-chats/index.md

 I guess it makes sense in a way, the focus of this app is not really text-communication.
 It is better to invest in proper security for calls.
 But I think we'd all be better off if they implemented it for messages too.

-# Summary
+## Summary

 There are a lot of factors to take into account when choosing your preferred messaging app.
-I vote to always opt for the safest one, but of course that the UI and how many people are actually using it matters.
+I vote to always opt for the safest one but, of course, the UI and how many people are actually using it also matters.

 | Platform | E2EE for texts | E2EE for calls|
 | -------- | ------- | ------- |